sjvrijn/mf2/docs/source/getting-started.rst

 ----------------------------------------------

 This package serves as a collection of functions with multiple fidelity levels.
-Each of these functions is encoded as a :class:`~mf2.multiFidelityFunction.MultiFidelityFunction` with the following
+The number of levels is at least two, but differs by function.
+Each function is encoded as a :class:`~mf2.multiFidelityFunction.MultiFidelityFunction` with the following attributes:
-attributes:

 ``.name``
     The *name* is simply a standardized format of the name as an attribute to help identify which function is being represented [#footnote_name]_ .

 ``ndim``
-    Dimensionality of the function.
+    Number of dimensions.
+This is the dimensionality (i.e. length) of the input vector X of which the objective is evaluated.

 ``.fidelity_names``
     This is a list of the human-readable names given to each fidelity.